The approach of the French courts to violations of international public policy: Cour de cassation pinpointing recent developments and trends

 This is the second article in Clyde & Co’s latest international arbitration series covering the scope of court powers on issues or violations of international public policy across various jurisdictions.
-In this piece, jurist Leonor d’Albiousse from our London office provides the legal perspective from England & Wales.
+In this piece, associate Leonor d’Albiousse from our London office provides the legal perspective from England & Wales.

 Under the New York Convention, the jurisdictions in which annulment of an international arbitral award may be sought are limited to the place where the award was made or under the law of which the award was made.
 Consequently, an Award may face annulment in English courts when England was the seat of the arbitration or when the arbitration was conducted abroad but in accordance with English law.